 - State constitution or law,

-- Local charter, by-laws, resolution or ordinance, or covenant, and
+- Local charter, by-laws, resolution, or ordinance,

 - Bond referenda approved by voters.